rdswyc/DataStructures/Array/README.md

 ### Sort

-Method to sort the array using some of the most known algorithms.
+Method to sort the array using some of the most known algorithms: buble sort, selection sort, insertion sort, merge sort and quick sort.
-It will initially prompt the user to choose the sorting algorithm and proceed with the selected option.
+It will initially prompt the user to choose the algorithm and proceed with the selected option.
 Prior to sorting the array, you need to make sure there are no null items.
 Most of the sorting functions are a `O(n^2)` operation in the worst case, but there might be differences if the array is already sorted, partially sorted or in a total reverse order.